 The Cartier ID One is a highly advanced concept timepiece developed entirely in the Cartier workshops.
 It requires no adjustment, is lubrication-free, and is insensitive to temperature, shocks, and magnetic fields.

-For the “ID One” concept, Cartier used a self-winding movement, featuring a blade style trimmed rotor (which offers an amazing, less obstructed view of the movement, than a traditional rotor design).
+For the “ID One” concept, Cartier used a self-winding movement, featuring a blade-style trimmed rotor (which offers an amazing, less obstructed view of the movement, than a traditional rotor design).
 The anchor and anchor wheel are in carbon and glass, without pallets.
 The movement has a double barrel, with a power reserve of 52 hours.
-The brass Ebauches are coated is a high-tech ADLC (Amorphous Diamond-Like Carbon).
+The brass Ebauches are coated in a high-tech ADLC (Amorphous Diamond-Like Carbon).
 The oscillating weight is made of tungsten carbide, coated in ADLC.
-Even the case is unique, it is made of a niobium-titanium.
+Even the case is unique, it is made of a material called niobium-titanium.

-The most important element, though, chronometrically speaking, is the Spiral Zerodur® hairspring, it requires zero regulation.
+The most important element, chronometrically speaking, is the Spiral Zerodur® hairspring, which requires zero regulation.